 Cryptogenic organising pneumonia (COP) is a disease of unknown etiology characterized on imaging by multifocal ground glass opacifications and/or consolidation.
 A wide variety of infectious as well as noninfectious causes may result in a similar histologic pattern.

-Organising pneumonia (OP) is a histological pattern of alveolar inflammation with varied aetiology (including pulmonary infection).
+Organising pneumonia (OP) is a histological pattern of alveolar inflammation with varied etiology (including pulmonary infection).
 The idiopathic form of OP is called cryptogenic organising pneumonia (COP) and it belongs to the idiopathic interstitial pneumonias (IIPs).

 COP was previously termed bronchiolitis obliterans organising pneumonia (BOOP), not to be confused with bronchiolitis obliterans 8.

 The presentation is commonest in the 55-60 years age group.